|

 Crows

-Crows are always flying around and cawing in the taller trees in the backyard.
+American crows are always flying around and cawing in the taller trees in the backyard.
 They like to eat whatever they can find in our compost pile.

 Sometimes it’s hard to tell whether your backyard visitor is a crow or raven.
 Ravens tend to be larger and seem to prefer meat.

-Dark-eyed Juncos
+Dark-Eyed Juncos

-These pretty birds will come out to eat birdseed in all kinds of weather.
+These gray birds will come out to eat birdseed in all kinds of weather.
 Even in the windiest snowstorms, they will cling to the railing of the deck and peck at whatever seeds they can find under the snow.

 Dark-eyed juncos are members of the sparrow family.
 While all of our east coast juncos are gray and white, if you take a trip out west, you may find ones with many different colors and patterns!